fiveohhh/xodocs/source/exosite_introduction.rst

         -- The returned value is the timestamp of when the device was written to -- One Platform.

-        -- let's retrieve the value that we wait() told us about. local celsius_temp = temp_c[ts]
+        -- let's retrieve the value that the wait() told us about. local celsius_temp = temp_c[ts]

         -- Convert that value to Fahrenheit and write it to the `temperature_fahrenheit`